Combinatorial views on persistent characters in phylogenetics

 Note that if Condition (a) of Part 3 in Theorem \ref{characterize} holds and we know that $l(f,T)=2$, then the conditions in (b) imply that there is a most parsimonious extension $g$ of $f$ coinciding with the minimal persistent extension that we have constructed in the proof of Part 3 of Theorem \ref{characterize}.
-To be precise, we have the following corollary: \begin{corollary} If we have $l(f,T)=2$ and Conditions (a) and (b) of Part 3 in Theorem \ref{characterize} hold, then there is a most parsimonious extension $g$ of $f$ such that \begin{itemize} \item $u$ is assigned 0 and $w$ is assigned 1, \item of the two maximal pending subtrees of $w$, one only has nodes in state 0 and the other one only has nodes in state 1, \item all nodes that are descendants of $v$ but not of $w$ are in state 1 (in particular, all nodes on the path from $v$ to $w$ must be in state 1), \item all nodes that are not descendants of $v$ are in state 0. \end{itemize} \end{corollary} \begin{proof} The corollary is a direct consequence of the construction given in the end of the proof of Theorem \ref{characterize}. \end{proof}
+To be precise, we have the following corollary: \begin{corollary} If we have $l(f,T)=2$ and Conditions (a) and (b) of Part 3 in Theorem \ref{characterize} hold, then there is a most parsimonious extension $g$ of $f$ such that \begin{itemize} \item $u$ is assigned state 0 and $w$ is assigned state 1, \item of the two maximal pending subtrees of $w$, one only has nodes in state 0 and the other one only has nodes in state 1, \item all nodes that are descendants of $v$ but not of $w$ are assigned state 1 (in particular, all nodes on the path from $v$ to $w$ are assigned state 1), \item all nodes that are not descendants of $v$ are assigned state 0. \end{itemize} \end{corollary} \begin{proof} The corollary is a direct consequence of the construction given in the end of the proof of Theorem \ref{characterize}. \end{proof}